-Zlatan is back but will Ibrahimovic's ego allow him to play a supporting role? - Goal.com — Nigeria Today
+Premier League : Ibrahimovic rejoins United to settle unfinished business - Pulse Nigeria — Nigeria Today

 |

+Zlatan Ibrahimovic has rejoined Manchester United on a one-year contract after the Swedish star's spell with the Premier League side was curtailed by a serious knee injury last season.
+Published: 17 minutes ago , Refreshed: 57 minutes ago; Pulse News …

+Zlatan Ibrahimovic returning is a happy day for Manchester United – Juan Mata

-Zlatan Ibrahimovic vows to "finish what I started" at Manchester United
+Zlatan Ibrahimovic: I have upgraded shirt number at Manchester United

-Manchester United bringing back Zlatan Ibrahimovic is a…
+Why Manchester United handed Zlatan Ibrahimovic a new one-year deal now

 This post was syndicated from Sports - Google News.
 Click here to read the full text on the original website.